pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

       - Atomically setting the netpollInited global variable flag

-2) Creates or reuses a pointer to an instance of src/runtime/netpoll.go:pollDesc, registers the underlying os fd extracted from *FD via epoll_ctl in edge-triggered mode to be simultaneously polled for read, write and peer shutdown events.
+2) Creates or reuses a pointer to an instance of src/runtime/netpoll.go:pollDesc (off-go-heap singly-linked list cache), registers the underlying os fd extracted from *FD via epoll_ctl in edge-triggered (EPOLLET) mode to be simultaneously polled for read, write and peer shutdown events.
    This includes:
       - Getting a pointer to src/runtime/netpoll.go:pollDesc from a freshly or